Zi Teng: Problems faced by sex workers in Hong Kong

 Sex workers are often subjected to violence and abuse by clients, pimps, mafia, drug-dealers and law enforcers.
 Be it rape, robbery, abuse or threats, sex workers often dare not, and have no chance to identify the criminals due to the social bias.

 Recently, there has been an increase in the robbery of "yeit lao yeit fong", (一樓一鳳) sometimes resulting in rape, violence or even murder.
 Women sex workers have started installing security cameras to capture pictures of these violators, and using them as evidence to help police prosecute some of these robbers.
 However, most sex workers cannot afford the expensive equipment.

 On 10 November 2006, police conducted over 500 raids on prostitution venues in Mong Kok, arresting over 2,800 people and seizing signboards which sex workers use to advertise their services.
-Vice establishments has fallen to 50% in the area compared to records in 2001.
+Vice establishments has fallen by 50% in the area compared to records in 2001.